⏰ Minimum Connection Times

 🏢 Terminal Information

 Antonio José de Sucre Airport (CUM) serves the coastal city of Cumaná, the capital of Sucre State and famously known as the first city founded by Europeans in mainland America.
 The airport is a vital link for the eastern region of Venezuela, facilitating travel between the capital, Caracas, and the historic port city.
-The facility features a single passenger terminal that combines both domestic and international architecture, though it currently operates primarily for domestic routes.
+The airport operates with a single passenger terminal that combines both domestic and international architecture, though it currently operates primarily for domestic routes.
 Its location just south of the city center makes it highly accessible for residents and visitors alike.

 The terminal building is equipped with essential passenger services, including several check-in counters, a waiting hall, and basic security facilities.
 While extensive luxury amenities are not present, the airport offers practical services such as car rental desks, small kiosks for snacks and travel essentials, and tourism information modules for those planning to explore the nearby Gulf of Cariaco or the Araya Peninsula.
 The airport has also implemented accessibility features, including ramps and dedicated assistance for passengers with reduced mobility, ensuring a more inclusive travel experience.